jebarsoba/coding-dojo/others/openui5/quick-start/wiki.md

+# OpenUI5 quickstart wiki
-# Steps I followed to setup the app structure
+## Steps I followed to setup the app structure
 1. Follow the steps in "Step 1: Ready..."
 1. npm install --global @ui5/cli _`(this is done only once)`_
 2. npm init --yes